lmcrean/Crocodile-Kingdom/README.md

 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

-<i>"I need to understand how to play the game."</i>
+<i>"As a player, I need to understand how to play the game."</i>

 ### 2.3.6.
 Navbar structure

 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

-<i>"I need the tone of the design to appear warm, entertaining and encouraging."</i>
+<i>"As a player, I need the tone of the design to appear warm, entertaining and encouraging."</i>

 ### 2.3.7.
 Footer structure